SOUND ADVICE BLOG

 By the time the candlelight vigil began, the temperature was still 96 degrees, with the heat index soaring in the high 100’s.
 For most of our fan club members, waiting in line for the vigil became an insurmountable task.
 Fortunately, across the street stood the original Graceland Plaza and Graceland Crossing (now Enesco Shop), which provided a welcome respite from the scorching heat.

-Last year I attended the candlelight vigil, with the same protocol with fans lining up the boulevard to make their way up the driveway.
+I recently attended the candlelight vigil, with the same protocol with fans lining up the boulevard to make their way up the driveway.
 Candlelight vigil 2024 was once again met with a heat index of 110 degrees, and unfortunately several medical issues arose during the evening.
 One such incident occurred right in front of us, an elderly lady fainted.

 What set this event apart from 2007 was there was no viable escape from the heat.
 The plaza that was once stood directly on the boulevard had now been replaced by ‘Elvis Presley’s Memphis’ which on this evening is closed.
 The closest alternative for air condition was to walk back to the Guesthouse about 10 minutes away.